 In February 2018, the PEL 37 joint venture partnership received notification from the Ministry of Mines and Energy in Namibia that its application for entry into the Second Renewal Period had been approved.
-The Second Renewal Period is for a period of two years commencing March 28, 2018 and included an obligation to drill an exploration well on PEL 37.
+The Second Renewal Period was for a period of two years commencing March 28, 2018 and included an obligation to drill an exploration well on PEL 37.

 Also in February 2018, the Company received notification from the Petroleum Agency of South Africa that its application for entry into the Second Renewal Period for Block 2B had been approved.
-The Second Renewal Period of Block 2B is for a period of two (2) years commencing February 20, 2018.
-During the Second Renewal Period, the joint venture partners are obligated to perform studies and evaluations to determine potential commerciality, and economic sensitivity modelling to establish whether the drilling of a well could prove up potentially commercial oil volumes.
-If it is determined that drilling could prove up potentially commercial oil volumes, the joint venture partners are obligated to drill an exploration well on Block 2B.
+The Second Renewal Period of Block 2B was for a period of two (2) years commencing February 20, 2018.

-In March 2018, the Company announced that the PEL 37 joint venture partners signed a rig contract for the Ocean Rig Poseidon, a sixth-generation deep water drillship, to drill the Cormorant-1 well planned for September 1, 2018.
+In March 2018, the PEL 37 joint venture partners signed a rig contract for the Ocean Rig Poseidon, a sixth-generation deep water drillship, to drill the Cormorant-1 well planned for September 1, 2018.

 In May 2018, the Company closed a private placement and issued 362,390,625 of its shares at the price of CAD \$0.16 (corresponding to SEK 1.09) per share to raise gross proceeds of approximately \$45.0 million.
 The Company's related party, Africa Oil, increased its interest in the Company from 28.5% to 34.5%.
 The Company considered the related party transaction to be exempt from the formal valuation and minority shareholder approval requirements of MI 61-101 pursuant to sections 5.5(b) and 5.7(g), respectively, of MI 61-101, as it considered that failure to complete the private placement would cause significant financial hardship to the Company, given its current cash on hand and its financial obligations, including its funding obligations in respect of Block 11B/12B.
-The Company expects to use the proceeds from the offering to finance the Company's general corporate costs, including listing fees and transaction costs, and the acquisition, drilling, and other joint venture costs for its projects offshore South Africa and Namibia.

-In May 2018, the Company also announced that Nasdaq had approved the Company's application for a secondary listing of its Shares on Nasdaq.
 On May 4, 2018, the Company's Shares commenced trading on Nasdaq under the ticker symbol 'AEC'.
 The secondary listing increased the Company's trading liquidity and provided access to a broader investor base in Europe.
 Pareto Securities AB agreed to act as Certified Adviser to Africa Energy on Nasdaq.

 In July 2018, Adrian Nel, a director of the Company, retired and did not to stand for re-election at the Company's Annual General and Special Meeting of Shareholders.
-Adam Lundin was appointed to the Company's Board of Directors as an independent director.
+At the same time, Adam Lundin was appointed to the Company's Board of Directors as an independent director.

 In September 2018, the Company drilled the Cormorant-1 exploration well on PEL 37 offshore the Republic of Namibia with the Ocean Rig Poseidon drillship to a total depth of 3,855 meters below sea level.
 The Cormorant-1 well penetrated a 50-meter fan system of interbedded sandstones that proved to be water bearing.
 Wet gas signatures, indicative of oil, were encountered in the overlying shale section.
-The well has been plugged and abandoned.
-The geological data from the well will help determine the future prospectivity of PEL 37 where several additional prospects with resource potential have been mapped.
+The well was plugged and abandoned.

 In December 2018, Main Street 1549, an entity held 49% by Africa Energy, closed farmin agreements with each of Total and CNRI to acquire an aggregate 10% participating interest in the Block 11B/12B Exploration Right offshore South Africa, resulting in Africa Energy holding an effective 4.9% interest in Block 11B/12B.
 At closing of the farmin agreements, the Company paid an aggregate of \$16.5 million for its share of the Main Street 1549 costs due.
-These payments included reimbursement for past exploration expenditures, interim period costs, an agreed carry amount for Brulpadda well costs and the applicable value added tax, which was recovered subsequent to year end.
+These payments included reimbursement for past exploration expenditures, interim period costs, an agreed carry amount for Brulpadda-1AX well costs and the applicable value added tax, which was recovered in February 2019.